 Mr. Rotenberg is executive vice president and chief clinical officer for Caron Treatment Centers.
 He is recognized throughout the industry as an expert in treating co-occurring mental health disorders, relapse, and family issues, and innovative approaches to the intervention and treatment of teens and young adults.

-Mr. Rotenberg has been the key architect of several new programs on the Caron Pennsylvania campus, including: the Older Adults Program, Women’s Program, the Legal Professionals Program, and the Executive Program for people of high talent, affluence, and need for discretion in their treatment experience.
-He has also helped put Caron at the forefront of the industry in the treatment of the Jewish and LGBTQ populations, furthering his mission of improving cultural literacy within the Caron continuum.
-He has championed Caron’s combination of clinical competency and philanthropy in response to its local heroin epidemic, targeting Berks County’s youngest, most vulnerable citizens for treatment.
-In spring 2019, Mr. Rotenberg launched a sober high school for teens in Berks County.
+Mr. Rotenberg has been the key architect of several programs on the Caron Pennsylvania campus, including: the Older Adult Program, the College Success and Sober Living Program, the Legal Professionals Program, the Opioid Program, and the Executive Program for people of high talent and affluence who need discretion in their treatment experience.
+He has championed Caron’s combination of clinical competency and philanthropy in response to its local opiate epidemic, targeting Berks County’s youngest, most vulnerable citizens for treatment.
+In spring 2019, Mr. Rotenberg launched a sober high school for teens from Berks County and beyond.

 Mr. Rotenberg holds a master’s degree in psychology from Marywood University and a Master of Business Administration degree in healthcare administration from Alvernia University.
 He has been a certified addiction counselor since 1996.